 Find the Gist: A Textbook Study Strategy

 Let's face it: plowing through textbooks is no easy task, especially if you're not sure exactly what you're looking for.
-Finding the gist of textbooks, as well as magazines, newspaper articles, and other nonfiction reading material, is an important skill.
+Finding the gist of sections of textbooks, stories in magazines, newspaper articles, and other nonfiction reading material, is an important skill.
 Not only does it help a reader understand and synthesize what she's reading, but it helps for studying later on, and saves time, too.